hak-mz-team/Burp-Endpoint-Namer/README.md

 3. Map it to: `Ctrl + Alt + R` (or any shortcut you prefer).

 ## Usage
-Simply hover your mouse cursor over any HTTP request inside Burp Suite, press `Ctrl + Alt + R`, and watch the request instantly fly to the Repeater named properly!
+Simply press `Ctrl + Alt + R`, and watch the request instantly fly to the Repeater named properly!